jpfluger/radiucal/README.md

 * Support a port-restricted LAN (+wifi) in a controlled, physical area
 * Provide a singular authentication strategy for supported clients using peap+mschapv2 (no CA validation).
 * Windows 10
-* Arch/Fedora Linux (any supporting modern versions of NetworkManager or systemd-networkd when server/headless)
+* Linux (any supporting modern versions of NetworkManager or systemd-networkd when server/headless)
 * Android 7+
 * Map authenticated user+MAC combinations to specific VLANs
 * Support MAC-based authentication (bypass) for systems that can not authenticate themselves
-* Integrate with Ubiquiti devices
+* Integrate with a variety of network equipment
 * Avoid client-issued certificates (and management)
 * Centralized configuration file
 * As few open endpoints as possible on the radius server (only open ports 1812 and 1813 for radius)
-* Avoid deviations from the standard/installed freeradius configurations

 **These goals began with our usage of freeradius and continue to be vital to our operation**